-Over past few years, the future of value-based care has been uncertain.
+Over the past few years, the future of value-based care has been uncertain.
 The challenges of lowering – costs and improving healthcare quality may lead payers to consider the use of captivated payments as part of their value-based payment model strategies.

 The captivated payments are prearranged payments for healthcare providers to deliver services on a per member per month basis.
 Thereafter the providers are paid a set amount for each patient.
 It seems to be an extreme strategy for cutting costs, but fixed payments offer significant benefits to payers.